latent-to/developer-docs/docs/subnets/crowdloans.md

 - `withdraw`: Withdraw a contribution from an active (not yet finalized or dissolved) crowdloan.
 Only contributions over the deposit can be withdrawn by the creator.

-- `refund`: Try to refund all contributors (excluding the creator) up to the limit defined by a runtime parameter *RefundContributorsLimit* (currently set to 5).
+- `refund`: Try to refund all contributors (excluding the creator) up to the limit defined by runtime parameter `RefundContributorsLimit` (currently set to 50 in the default runtime).
 If the limit is reached, the call will stop and the crowdloan will be marked as partially refunded.
 It may be needed to dispatch this call multiple times to refund all contributors.

 The following functions are only callable by the creator of the crowdloan: